svenakela/ha/zaptec/README.md

 There are many chargers with a load balancer already included in the installation.
 But with Home Assistant and a smart meter your charger can be controlled totally by you and the load balancing can be fine adjusted.

+## Disclaimer

+Use this blueprint automation at your own risk.
+It is not written by nor endorsed by Zaptec the company.
+No author involved in this code will take responsibilty for any damages that may be caused by this code.

+On the other hand.
+You do have fuses.
+Right?..

 ## How Does it Work?

 The automation is constantly checking the state of the charger.
 As soon as the charger is requested to initialise a charging session the charger's limits are set as high as possible without risking to overload fuses.